Welcome to the website of the Purdue Chapter of Sigma Gamma Tau. Sigma Gamma Tau is the National Honor Society In Aerospace Engineering.

 The name of the society was selected by combining the Greek letter Sigma, indicating sum, with Gamma and Tau from the initial letters of the parent organizations.
 Since its modest beginnings in 1953, the society has grown from 14 to 50 collegiate chapters, and from 1,900 to over 23,000 initiated members.News

-From all of us in ΣΓΤ we hope that you had a great Summer, and have a great Fall semester here at Purdue.
+From all of us in ΣΓΤ we hope that you had a great Spring Break, and we wish you the best in finishing out the Spring semester.

-Congratulations to Pulkit Parolia on being selected as the 2017 Sigma Gamma Tau outstanding senior.
-Pulkit will be entered into the pool of candidates at the National Level.
+Congratulations to Kelsey Delehanty on being selected as the 2018 Sigma Gamma Tau outstanding senior.
+Kelsey will be entered into the pool of candidates at the National Level.
+Candidates were chosen by GPA, nominated by students and finally chosen by faculty in Purdue AAE.

 Congratulations to SGT member Kate Fowee for receiving the Magoon Award for Excellence in Teaching.
 Kate was a teaching assistant for AAE 33300, a science and technology policy course, and an independent study research experiment.
 The Magoon Award recognizes outstanding teaching assistants and instructors.